Data Driven Newsrooms -

 Your conclusion?

-A data-driven newsroom doesn’t happen overnight.
-It requires a strong combination of technical infrastructure, strategic understanding, skilled staff and a culture of openness.
+A data-driven newsroom does not happen overnight.
+It requires a strong combination of technical infrastructure, strategic understanding, empowered staff and a culture of openness.
 Data is not an end in itself, but a means to an end – to increase impact, improve decision-making and make communication more effective.
 The key lies in clarifying objectives, establishing standards and getting people on board.

 "Data-driven communication unfolds its potential when we view data not as an end in itself, but as a tool for strategic decision-making."